Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 28 What is the difference between IAM User, Group, Role and Policy?

-### User
+IAM User, Group, Role and Policy are different IAM components used to manage access in AWS.

-User is an identity created in IAM to access AWS resources.
-There are two types of users:
+User is an identity created in IAM for a person or application that needs AWS access.
+The Root User is separate from IAM Users and has full account-level access.

-- Root User – Full access to the AWS account.
-- IAM User – Permissions are assigned based on business requirements following the least privilege principle.

-### Group
-Group is a collection of IAM users.
-Instead of assigning permissions to each user individually, we assign permissions to the group and add users to that group.
+Group is a collection of IAM Users.
+We can attach permissions to the group, and users in that group inherit those permissions.

-### Role
-IAM Role provides temporary permissions.
-It is mainly used by AWS services like EC2, Lambda, ECS, or users from another AWS account to access AWS resources securely without storing access keys.
+Role provides temporary credentials and is mainly used by AWS services like EC2 and Lambda, or for cross-account access, instead of using long-term access keys.

-### Policy
-Policy is a JSON document that defines what actions are allowed or denied on AWS resources.
-Policies are attached to users, groups or roles.
+Policy is a JSON document that defines what actions are allowed or denied on specific AWS resources.

----
+For example, an EC2 instance can assume an IAM Role and use the permissions defined in the attached policy to access S3 without storing access keys on the server.

 # 29 Why do we use IAM Role instead of Access Keys on EC2?